oscarhiggott/PyMatching/README.md

 the [`Matching.add_edge`](https://pymatching.readthedocs.io/en/stable/api.html#pymatching.matching.Matching.add_edge)
 and
 [`Matching.add_boundary_edge`](https://pymatching.readthedocs.io/en/stable/api.html#pymatching.matching.Matching.add_boundary_edge)
-methods, or by loading from a NetworkX or retworkx graph.
+methods, or by loading from a NetworkX or rustworkx graph.

 For more details on how to use PyMatching, see [the documentation](https://pymatching.readthedocs.io).